CouldbeIDK/Ultimate-Databases/Proposal.md

 ####Skeleton:

- - Database of all the item names.
+ - Database of all the item names, champions, and summoner spells.
+Information will be retrieved from the League of Legends API.

  - Picks out and sorts random items into into a list of 6.
-Doesn’t care if there are duplicates.
+Doesn’t care if there are duplicates also picks a random champion.
+Outputs in text form to console.

 ####Basic:

- - Now sorts the items by attributes.
-The attributes are Health, Health Regen, Mana, Mana Regen, Attack Damage, Ability Power, Armor, Magic Resist, Attack Speed, Critical Strike Movement Speed, Life Steal, Spell Vamp, Cooldown Reduction.

- - No longer picks duplicates into the builds and each build will have one and only one boot item which is a specific case and boots will have a separate table from the rest of the items.
+ - No longer pick duplicate items into a build

  - Allows user to choose map because certain items are map specific.